nasa/harmony-netcdf-to-zarr/README.md

 ```

 Now any changes made to that local repo will be visible in this project when you run tests, etc.

-Finally, you can test & run the service in Harmony just as shown in the `Development with Docker` section above.

 ## Contributions: